46,000 Guard Members Helping with Pandemic

 House Committees demand answers after officials in multiple states report the feds seized their supplies without warning

-Two House committees have called on FEMA to turn over documents related to reports that they are seizing orders of coronavirus medical supplies from states under the eye of Trump's son-in-law, Jared Kushner
+Two House committees have called on FEMA to turn over documents related to reports that they are seizing orders of coronavirus medical supplies from states under the eye of Trump's son-in-law, Jared Kushner.

 The chairs of the House Homeland Security and Oversight committees called on FEMA to turn over documents responding to a “troubling report” from HHS IG detailing severe shortages of emergency equipment reported by hospitals around the country.